EasyScience/EasyReflectometryLib/README.md

 # What is EasyReflectometry?

-A reflectometry application and a python package built on the [`easyscience` framework](https://easyscience.software).
+A reflectometry python package and an application.

-This repo and information is about the `easyreflectometry` Python library, but a graphical user application is also available.
+This repo and documentation is about the `easyreflectometry` Python library that is built on the [`easyscience` framework](https://easyscience.software).
-Find out about this APP at [`easyreflectometry.org`](https://easyreflectometry.org)
+To get more information about the application visit [`easyreflectometry.org`](https://easyreflectometry.org)

 # Installation